A New Spirituality of Old Ideas

 – The Urantia Book

-The God experience rests on our belief and faith in the goodness and wisdom of God—that God does matter—that faith in God’s guidance not only makes us good human beings, but also recreates us as spirit-born individuals.
-This transforming experience is appreciably more than simply “believing in God”—it is knowing and trusting the loving, helpful, and compassionate Source of all existence.
+Your God experience rests on your belief and faith in the goodness and wisdom of God—that God does matter—that faith in God’s guidance not only makes you a good human being but also recreates you as a spirit-born individual.
+This transforming experience is appreciably more than simply “believing in God”—it is knowing and trusting this compassionate Source of all existence.

 – The Urantia Book

-Nevertheless, the humanist trend in Buddhism, along with its indifference to God (or at least the Judeo-Christian idea of God), was a welcome relief for many New Thought spiritualists who were increasingly uncomfortable with Christian authority and doctrine, particularly the Old Testament portrayal of God as a pugnacious bully, as Walt Whitman pointed out.
+Even so, the humanist trend in Buddhism, along with its indifference to God (or at least the Judeo-Christian idea of God), was a welcome relief for many New Thought spiritualists who were increasingly uncomfortable with Christian authority and doctrine, particularly the Old Testament portrayal of God as a pugnacious bully, as Walt Whitman once pointed out.

-In an age of enlightenment, many intellectuals found it difficult to reconcile their newfound ideas with the illogical and unreasonable teachings of Christianity, such as the belief that God, as a loving, good, and merciful Father to all humanity, requires penance, sacrifice, or the ritualistic shedding of blood to win his favor or atone for sins.
+In an age of enlightenment, many intellectuals found it difficult to reconcile their newfound ideas with the illogical and unreasonable teachings of Christianity, such as the belief that God, as a loving, good, and merciful Father to all humanity, requires penance, sacrifice, or the ritualistic shedding of blood to atone for sins and win his favor.

-What eventually grew out of the New Thought era and continued into New Age philosophy, was an inclination to view spirituality as a science of the mind.
+What eventually emerged from the New Thought era and continued into New Age philosophy was an inclination to view spirituality as a science of the mind.
 And perhaps the most influential author in this regard was Ernest Holmes (The Science of Mind, 1922).
-At first glance, this seemed like a reasoned approach, and a welcome one when it came to an honest assessment of current religious beliefs.
+At first glance, this seems like a reasonable approach, and a welcome one when it comes to an honest assessment of current religious beliefs.

-But the “science of mind” philosophy as defined by Holmes did not reject God or spirituality.
+But the “science of mind” philosophy, as defined by Holmes, did not reject God or spirituality.
 In fact, he openly professed to believe in “the Universal Spirit, which is God.”
-Despite his assertion, many contemporary practitioners misinterpret the science of mind approach for pure science or social science, when it is actually metaphysics with a dash of psychology.
+Despite his assertion, many contemporary practitioners misinterpret the science of mind approach as pure science or social science, when it is actually metaphysics with a dash of psychology.

-As a result of these recent attempts to align with science and perhaps gain some credibility, the spiritual tone of Western Buddhism became increasingly secular and, instead of a religion or spiritual quest, became better known for its meditation and mindfulness techniques, ones developed for the express purpose of attaining inner peace and wisdom.
+As a result of these attempts to align with science and perhaps gain some credibility, the spiritual tone of Western Buddhism became increasingly secular and, instead of a religion or spiritual quest, became better known for its meditation and mindfulness techniques, ones developed for the express purpose of relieving stress by attaining inner peace and wisdom.

-While some Western Buddhists wish to appear more rational by explicitly putting aside God and spirituality, more transcendent devotees of Buddhism maintain their religion is a purely spiritual tradition, putting an emphasis on spiritual growth and spiritual insight (nirvana and bodhi mind).
-It is a tradition with a strong moral component, teaches compassion, and has an ultimate goal of wisdom, all of which are supernatural and spiritual pursuits.
+But this was not true for all Buddhists.
+Despite the cavalier tone of many Western Buddhists who wish to appear more rational by explicitly putting aside God and spirituality, more transcendent devotees of Buddhism maintain that their religion is a purely spiritual tradition, putting an emphasis on spiritual growth and spiritual insight (nirvana and bodhi mind).
+It’s a tradition with a strong moral component, teaches compassion, and has an ultimate goal of wisdom, all of which are supernatural and spiritual pursuits.

 Just as a candle cannot burn without fire, men cannot live without a spiritual life.